Sanjaydr/MyPortfolio/FinalProjectPart2.md

-   <p><h2>Visual 3:</h2> The next visual adds on to the metal health by introducing Covid-19 as a factor adding to the stress and shows the impact of Covid -19 on stress levels of college students.</p><br>
+   <p><h2>Visual 3:</h2> The next visual add to mental health by introducing Covid-19 as a factor adding to the stress and shows the impact of Covid -19 on the stress levels of college students.</p><br>
   <div class="flourish-embed flourish-chart" data-src="visualisation/11344247"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

   <br><br>

-   <p><h2>Visual 4:</h2> In this visual I elaborate even further on the Mental stress level and show the levels as Low, Moderate and Severe in the form of a donut chart.
+   <p><h2>Visual 4:</h2> In this visual, I elaborate even further on the Mental stress level and show the levels as Low, Moderate, and Severe in the form of a donut chart.
 I have used gradation Fron red to green to indicate the levels.</p><br>

   <div class="flourish-embed flourish-chart" data-src="visualisation/11344360"><script src="https://public.flourish.studio/resources/embed.js"></script></div>